roachspray/Shoehorn/README.md

 This is also a decent example of how one could do the SeaHorn task via a external tool, but invoked from the build.

 Adding an external tool to Android Studio is not so bad.
-You go to the preferences for Android Studio and there is a category named "Tools"; under this there is a section for "External Tools".
+You go to the settings for Android Studio and there is a category named "Tools"; under this there is a section for "External Tools".
 There you can add a tool and how it is to be executed.